andremare00/university_projects/README.md

 # university_projects
 Here I include the code of some empirical analyses on real-world data carried out during my University studies.

+- shadow_ec.do -
+The purpose was to study whether the introduction of cash thresholds in transactions could reduce shadow economy.
+The analysis carried out focuses on the Slovakian case, and implements a Synthetic Control Method to estimate the counterfactual.
+Data is available upon request.

 - invalsi.do -
 The purpose of the analysis was to study the relationship between test scores and class size.
 It contains the code of a cross-section regression analysis performed on microdata about 10th-grade Italian students.